Xirider/finetune-gpt2xl/README.md

 - This uses a smaller "allgather_bucket_size" setting in the ds_config_gptneo.json file and a smaller batch size to further reduce gpu memory.
 - You might want to change and try hyperparameters to be closer to the orignal EleutherAi training config.
 You can find these [here](https://github.com/EleutherAI/gpt-neo/blob/master/configs/gpt3_2-7B_256.json).
+- If you want to try train on a GPU with less VRAM or your machine doesn't have 70 GB RAM, you could try to set `--per_device_train_batch_size` to 1 and `--gradient_accumulation_steps` to 8.
+You can also then try to reduce the values for "allgather_bucket_size" and "reduce_bucket_size" in the ds_config_gptneo.json file to 5e7.

 ## Generate text with a GPT-NEO 2.7 Billion Parameters model